 Since 2015, Heshima Kenya has served as a Child Protection Implementing partner to the United Nations High Commissioner for Refugees (UNHCR) under the mandate of identifying and protecting unaccompanied refugee minors.

 The scope of our project covers protection for approximately 23,000 unaccompanied refugee children who reside in urban areas and throughout Kenya.
 In partnership with the UNHCR, Heshima Kenya provided direct services to over 1,100 unaccompanied refugee children and indirect services to over 8,500 in 2015.
-We opened three satellite community outreach offices in Eastleigh, Kayole and Kitengela, and conducted missions to Meru, Mobasa and Nakuru.
+We opened a satellite community outreach office in Eastleigh and conduct missions to Meru, Mobasa and Nakuru.

 The capacity of Heshima Kenya’s service to the refugee community under our UNHCR partnership includes: